jreaton/wcom2026/_pages/travel.md

 ## Where to stay

 There are several hotels near campus.
-Hotels for which we are obtaining block rates are below. **Book before September 11, 2026 to obtain the group rate.**
+Hotels for which we are obtaining block rates are below. <br>**Book before September 11, 2026 to obtain the group rate.**

 - **Courtyard by Marriot Downtown**, 1515 Commerce Street, Tacoma, WA 98402
 <br>0.2 mile walk to conference builing